Jongsix/rars-j/README.md

 ```bash
 docker-compose -f docker-compose.yml -f jitsi.yml up
 ```

+> Only use the jitsi.yml if you need jitsi meet in your mini voip infrastructure.

 Once all the services are up, go to [Jitsi Meet](http://localhost:8000/FamousFirulette) to start the conference.